journalehsan/bomi/src/mpv/DOCS/man/options.rst

     mode.
 Use ``--sub-codepage=guess:help`` to get a list of languages subject to the same caveat as with ENCA above.

+    If the player was compiled with uchardet support you can use it with:

+    ``--sub-codepage=uchardet``

+    This mode doesn't take language or fallback codepage.

 ``--sub-fix-timing``, ``--no-sub-fix-timing``
-    By default, external text subtitles are preprocessed to remove minor gaps or overlaps between subtitles (if the difference is smaller than 200 ms, the gap or overlap is removed).
-This does not affect image subtitles, subtitles muxed with audio/video, or subtitles in the ASS format.
+    By default, subtitle timing is adjusted to remove minor gaps or overlaps between subtitles (if the difference is smaller than 210 ms, the gap or overlap is removed).

 ``--sub-forced-only``
     Display only forced subtitles for the DVD subtitle stream selected by e.g.
     ``--slang``.

 ``--sub-fps=<rate>``
     Specify the framerate of the subtitle file (default: video fps).
+Affects text subtitles only.

     .. note::

         ``<rate>`` > video fps speeds the subtitles up for frame-based subtitle files and slows them down for time-based ones.

-    Also see ``--sub-speed`` option.
+    See also: ``--sub-speed``.

 ``--sub-gauss=<0.0-3.0>``
     Apply Gaussian blur to image subtitles (default: 0).
-This can help making pixelated DVD/Vobsubs look nicer.
+This can help to make pixelated DVD/Vobsubs look nicer.
 A value other than 0 also switches to software subtitle scaling.
 Might be slow.